Expropriation and Nationalisation

 To maximise protection in the event of expropriation, several key practical considerations should guide an investor considering an energy investment in a foreign country.

 Second, investors should consider the availability of other substantive investment treaty protections.
-When expropriation claims are limited by the applicable treaty, or the investor is unable to establish expropriation, other substantive treaty protections such as fair and equitable treatment may be available.
-This is demonstrated by CMS v.
+When expropriation claims are limited by the applicable treaty, or the investor is unable to establish expropriation, other substantive treaty protections such as fair and equitable treatment may be available.106 This is demonstrated by CMS v.
 Argentina, Sempra v.
-Argentina and Occidental II, where the arbitral tribunals dismissed the investor’s expropriation claims but found a violation of fair and equitable treatment.
+Argentina, Occidental II and more recently Novenergia v.
+Spain, where the arbitral tribunals dismissed the investor's expropriation claims but found a violation of fair and equitable treatment.107 Some recent or proposed trade agreements have placed additional constraints on fair and equitable treatment protections.108

 Finally, even though treaty protections give investors some degree of comfort, they are no substitute for contractual guarantees.
 Contractual protections can offer greater specificity and certainty than treaty standards – even a standard as common as the prohibition on unlawful expropriation.
 Stabilisation clauses, for example, can be a valuable contractual safeguard in long-term investments like energy concessions, and can offer more robust protection against unwelcome regulatory change than the substantial deprivation threshold required for a successful expropriation claim.